hiyuantang/modeling_pipeline/README.md

 # Usage

 ## Step 1: Prepare the Data
-To download the image data, visit the project repository.
+To download the image data, visit the [repository](https://github.com/davidberth/ac297r_project6).

 **Transform the image dataset into a pickle file for faster data loading:**
 ```bash